10 Concerns in the Christians Walk with God – Part 8

-The benefits of the Lord are, indeed, great and marvelous, and it would be an act of ingratitude not to remember and appreciate them.
-When considering His benefits we have the great gift of eternal life, through faith in Christ and His finished work of redemption.
-We have it every day of the year and are daily ready to meet the Lord, whenever He calls.
-Each day we have the indwelling presence of His Spirit, the illuminating guidance of His Word, the daily provision of all real needs, and the assurance of His love.
+The benefits of the Lord are indeed great and marvelous, and it would be an act of ingratitude not to remember and appreciate them.
+When considering His benefits, we have the great gift of eternal life through faith in Christ and His finished work of redemption.
+We have it every day of the year and are daily ready to meet the Lord whenever He calls.
+Each day, we have the indwelling presence of His Spirit, the illuminating guidance of His Word, the daily provision of all real needs, and the assurance of His love.
 He has surely loaded us with benefits!
 Think of your family, your church, your health, your food, your home, your friends, etc. Your blessings are enormous!
-Let us praise Him for our health, our families, our financial blessings and so on.
+Let us praise Him for our health, our families, our financial blessings, and so on.
 Let us be thankful for all the things He gives us.
-Let us not take them for granted.
-But, let us learn to be more thankful for those things which we can never lose!
+Let us not take them for granted but let us learn to be more thankful for those things which we can never lose!
 Let's learn to be ever thankful for those things that cannot change!
-Don’t just count your blessings.
-Make your blessings count.
+Don’t just count your blessings, make your blessings count.

-Prayer, Father in Heaven, forgive me for complaining of the things I don’t have and create in my heart a spirit of contentment for the things I do have.
+Prayer, Father in Heaven, forgive me for complaining about the things I don’t have and create in my heart a spirit of contentment for the things I do have.
 I never again want to fail to thank You and praise You for Your daily blessings.
 I understand that many of the blessings You have blessed me with are for the purpose of blessing others.
 Help me to make these blessings count.
 In Jesus name, Amen!

 Visit webpage again for – Part 9.